 Preparing for #JanuaryWhole30

-Once again, starting January 1, I’ll be posting Whole30-friendly paleo recipes and tips EVERY DAY right here on Nom Nom Paleo!
-Some will be culled from my extensive archive of Paleo recipes, while others will be dishes that are brand-new to my blog.
+Once again, starting January 1, I’ll be posting new Whole30-friendly paleo recipes and tips right here on Nom Nom Paleo!
 Yes, I’ve done versions of this in years past, so if you’re too impatient to wait for this year’s edition, go check out my previous collections of Whole30 support and recipes.

 Stick with me this January, and I’ll stuff your brain with all sorts of hacks for surviving a Whole30, and keep you on track as you figure out how different foods affect your health and well-being.
 In January, you won’t ever be left wondering what to cook or eat next.